Scan for JARM data

 JARM fingerprints also allow threat analysts to identify traffic patterns and connections across different attack vectors, and pinpoint infrastructure and resources used by specific threat actors.

-1. Navigate to Advanced Query Builder > IPv4 Queries > Scan Data - JARM
+1. Navigate to Advanced Query Builder > IPv4 Queries > Scan Data - JARM Usage.

-2. Specify an IPv4 address
+2. Specify an IPv4 address.

-4. (Optional) Specify a jarm_hash
+4. (Optional) Enter a jarm_hash.

-1. Specify the query parameters
+1. Specify query parameters.

-2. Click Save Query
+2. Click Save Query.